Park Place Gallery: Early Park Place Gallery

-The first location of the gallery was at near Park Place in Lower Manhattan.
+The first location of the gallery was near Park Place in Lower Manhattan.
 The Park Place Gallery was founded in 1962 as a cooperative art gallery by 10 artists, including Mark di Suvero, Dean Fleming, Robert Grosvenor, Forrest Myers, Peter Forakis, Leo Valledor, Tamara Melcher, Tony Magar, and Edwin Ruda.
-The first director of the space was John Gibson (1933–2019; later of John Gibson Gallery).
-Later artists to join the cooperative community included David Novros, John Baldwin, and Gay Glading.
+The first director of the space was John Gibson (1933–2019), subsequently of John Gibson Gallery.
+Later artists to join the cooperative community included David Novros, Jonathan Baldwin, and Gay Glading.

 The gallery showcased works by younger, less established artists with an emphasis on Geometric abstraction, shaped canvas, Hard-edge painting, Op Art, paradoxical geometric objects, sculpture, and experimental art.
 Many of the sculptors, painters and other artists who exhibited in Park Place Gallery were interested in cutting edge architecture, electronic music, and minimal art.

 Later history

-In 1965, the gallery moved to 542 West Broadway, on what is now LaGuardia Place just north of Houston Street adjacent to the neighborhood that is now called, SoHo.
+In 1965, the gallery moved to 542 West Broadway, on what is now LaGuardia Place just north of Houston Street adjacent to the neighborhood that is now called SoHo.
 By 1965, Paula Cooper served as director, and Park Place became a lightning rod of attention for the downtown art scene.
 It became a center for the downtown avant-garde as well, with weekly poetry readings, concerts by new electronic composers, and openings that always drew large crowds of young artists.
 They had attracted funding from the Lannan Foundation.

 Closure and legacy

 By 1967, the gallery had closed.

-In the late 1960s and early 1970s in New York City, art shattered into many directions: Conceptual Art, Earth Art, Lyrical Abstraction, Minimal Art, Postminimalism, Performance art, and the continuation of Abstract expressionism, Color field painting, Op Art and Pop Art.
+In the late 1960s and early 1970s in New York City, art shattered into many directions: Conceptual art, Earth art, Lyrical abstraction, Minimal art, Postminimalism, Performance art, and the continuation of Abstract expressionism, Color field painting, Op art and Pop art.
 A significant development in the New York art scene was the birth of the gallery scene in SoHo, which Park Place Gallery helped define.
 After the closure of the gallery, director Paula Cooper took many of the experience she had at the Park Place Gallery and used that to open the Paula Cooper Gallery on 96 Prince Street in SoHo.

-In September 2008, the Blanton Museum of Art at the University of Texas at Austin presented an exhibition entitled: Reimagining Space: The Park Place Gallery Group in 1960s New York curated by Linda Dalrymple Henderson.
-The exhibition ran from September 28, 2008 – January 18, 2009.
+In September 2008, the Blanton Museum of Art at the University of Texas at Austin presented an exhibition entitled Reimagining Space: The Park Place Gallery Group in 1960s New York, curated by Linda Dalrymple Henderson.
+The exhibition ran from September 28, 2008, till January 18, 2009.

 Artists

-Many of the artists that were affiliated with the gallery have been nicknamed, The Park Place Group.
-The Park Place Gallery had exhibited the works of lesser known young and older artists, often for the first time.
+Many of the artists who were affiliated with the gallery have been nicknamed "The Park Place Group".
+The Park Place Gallery exhibited the works of lesser known young and older artists, often for the first time.

 Founders

-The Park Place Gallery founders, included:
+The Park Place Gallery founders included:

 Exhibitors

-The following artists had exhibited work at Park Place Gallery, including:
+Artists who exhibited work at Park Place Gallery include: